ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/rangesandselections.rst

 We are going to try to describe the selection we see here as a range, going from the beginning of the word "me" to the end of the word "Science".
 Keep in mind that ranges are not inherently visible.
-They give us a way of *describing* where to start and end when manipulating the dom across elements.
+They give us a way of *describing* where to start and end when manipulating the DOM across elements.

 If we just worked with text, we could count characters (including the newline) and say that our range starts at 8 and ends at 45.
 While this works, it is not always enough information.
-Let's look at the html that was used to create this text:
+Let's look at the HTML that was used to create this text:

 ::